 - • Financial Aid: If you receive financial aid, please check with the Financial Aid Office before dropping the class.
 Dropping a class could negatively affect your financial aid status.

 - • International Students: If you are an international student, please check with the International Programs Office before dropping a class.
 Dropping a class could negatively affect your visa status.

 - • University Transfer: If you are planning to transfer, check with the universities or colleges you plan to attend to see how they treat different grading options (W, N, NC or retake).
 Different universities and programs within universities will treat course withdrawal in a variety of ways.

 - • Be aware of dates: Which grading option you choose largely depends on the time during the quarter you decide to drop a class.
 Please be aware of the dates and deadlines for dropping a class.
-Dates for each quarter can be found on the front page of our online class schedule.
+Dates for each quarter can be found on the college academic calendar.

 - • If you choose to take an official withdrawal from a class, a “W” will appear on your transcript.
 If you drop a class before the 10th day of the quarter (8th day for summer), the class will not appear on your transcript.

 - • A “W” does not affect your grade point average at North.
 After a “W” is issued, the course may be repeated no more than one (1) time.